Transferring property to your spouse/civil partner

-You may want to transfer ownership of a property if you are newly married and want your spouse on the title deeds.
+If you're newly married and want your spouse on the title deeds, you may want to transfer ownership of a property.
 You can do this through a transfer of equity.

 This is where a share of equity is transferred to one or multiple people, but the original owner stays on the title deeds.

 You’ll need a Conveyancing Solicitor to complete the legal requirements for you in a transfer of equity.
 These include Land Registry forms and charges.
 They'll also be able to advise you on the best options for you during your transfer.

 You might also need to consult with your mortgage lender if you have a mortgage on your property.
 They will need to check the mortgage will still be paid with an extra person coming onto the title deeds.

 If you are the party taking on the equity (and possibly part of a mortgage), you may have to pay Stamp Duty Land Tax.
 You’ll have to pay stamp duty if the equity and mortgage you take on is over £125,000.
 This is the current government threshold.
 You’ll then have to pay tax on any of the equity over this threshold.

 If you want to find out more about the steps and fees involved in a transfer of equity, have a look at our article on Transfer of Equity Costs.